Dromomeron: Dromomeron romeri

 The species name romeri honors influential 20th-century vertebrate paleontologist Alfred Sherwood Romer.
-Dromomeron and type species D. romeri are based on GR 218, a complete left thigh bone from the Hayden Quarry at Ghost Ranch, New Mexico.
-The rocks there are in the lower portion of the Petrified Forest Member of the Chinle Formation, and are Norian in age.
-Additional hindlimb bones, some probably from the same individual, are also known, and a partial skeleton has been recovered from Hayden Quarry, but has not yet been fully prepared.
+Dromomeron and the type species D. romeri are based on Ruth Hall Museum of Paleontology GR 218, a complete left femur from the Hayden Quarry at Ghost Ranch, New Mexico.
+The rocks there are in the lower portion of the Petrified Forest Member of the Chinle Formation and are Norian in age.
+Additional hindlimb bones, some probably from the same individual, are also known, and a partial skeleton has been recovered from Hayden Quarry but has not yet been fully prepared.
+The known specimens of D. romeri have been interpreted as representing juvenile individuals, which limits knowledge of the species' adult morphology and size.
 A few other specimens have been recovered from nearby localities, including the Snyder Quarry.
 Other specimens from the Chinle Formation of Arizona and a roughly contemporaneous part of the Dockum Group of Texas also have been assigned to this genus.
-These have been assigned to a second species D. gregorii, named in 2009.
+These have been assigned to a second species, D. gregorii, named in 2009.

 Dromomeron gregorii

 D. gregorii, named for Joseph T. Gregory, is based on TMM 31100–1306, a right femur (thigh bone) from the Otis Chalk Quarry, Colorado City Formation, (Dockum Group), near Otis Chalk, Texas.
 Several other limb bones from the quarry, and a partial femur (thigh bone) from the Placerias Quarry of eastern Arizona have been assigned to this species.
-The rocks that D. gregorii is known from are older than those romeri has been found in.
+The rocks that D. gregorii is known from are older than those D. romeri has been found in.
 As with the Hayden Quarry, the Otis Chalk Quarry has at least one specimen of a herrerasaurid.